Spinal Cord Injury

 The Regional Spinal Cord Injury Center of the Delaware Valley is designated as one of the nation's 14 Model Spinal Cord Injury Centers by the National Institute on Disability and Rehabilitation Research (NIDRR), and the only one in the Delaware Valley.
 Thomas Jefferson University Hospital and Magee Rehabilitation Hospital are also one of the seven designated rehabilitation centers of the Christopher Reeve Foundation NeuroRecovery Network (NRN).

 The Centers provide Locomotor Training (LT) in which therapists simulate walking for paralyzed patients in an effort to awaken dormant nerve cells.

-Jefferson is also the first hospital in Pennsylvania to offer the NeuRx DPS™, an implantable FDA-approved device that helps individuals with certain types of spinal cord injuries breathe on their own again.
+Thomas Jefferson University Hospital is also the first hospital in Pennsylvania to offer the NeuRx DPS™, an implantable FDA-approved device that helps individuals with certain types of spinal cord injuries breathe on their own again.

-Advanced Evaluation and Surgery for Spinal Cord Injury
+Advanced Evaluation & Surgery for Spinal Cord Injury

 When a spinal trauma patient is admitted to our Level I Trauma Center, our Spinal Cord Injury (SCI) team immediately directs time-dependent efforts to stabilize and reverse any neurologic injuries.

 Once the patient is admitted to Jefferson's Neurosurgery Intensive Care Unit, the multidisciplinary medical team uses advanced evaluation and diagnostics to identify the location and extent of the damage and determine the best treatment protocol.
 Complex spinal surgical procedures may be performed to realign a "broken" spine and provide the spinal cord with the optimal environment to regenerate.